pardeepkumar18/Text-localization-in-Images/README.md

 6.place some sample images in the root directory 7.navigate to root folder and execute bbox_text.py

-# In order to see the architecture of the model you can see frozen_east_text_detection.png in github <h1> tag
+# In order to see the architecture of the model you can see frozen_east_text_detection.png in github <h1>